thejoshwolfe/yazl/README.md

 Internally, `fs.stat()` is called immediately in the `addFile` function, and `fs.createReadStream()` is used later when the file data is actually required.
-Throughout adding and encoding `n` files with `addFile()`, the number of simultaneous open files is also `O(1)`, probably just 1.
+Throughout adding and encoding `n` files with `addFile()`, the number of simultaneous open files is `O(1)`, probably just 1 at a time.

 #### addReadStream(readStream, metadataPath, options)